Family Friendly Itinerary in Japan for 10 Days

 Photo by ⓒKyoto picture

-5 minutes walk from Karasuma-oike station, you will find a cream coloured complex.
+5 minutes walk from Karasuma Oike Station, you will find a cream-colored complex.
 Those buildings are Kyoto Manga Museum.
 They are mainly focused on Japanese Manga but there are also English Manga too.
-Also, as you can see on the photo above, there is a large lawn area which is suitable for kids to play.
-Of course, you can sleep or take a rest if your family need.
+Also, as you can see in the photo above, there is a large lawn area that is suitable for kids to play.
+Of course, you can sleep or take a rest if your family needs it.
 Doesn’t it sound amazing that you can lie down or sit down while you are enjoying Manga?
-To take Kyoto Municipal Subway is easiest way to get there and the closest station name is Karasuma-oike.
+This museum is also a good place to spend time indoors on a rainy day.
+To get there, Kyoto Municipal Subway is the easiest way.

 The closest station to Nishiki Market is Shijo Station.
-From one side to the other side of Nishiki market, you can see and enjoy more than 160 shops.
-In Kyoto, there are lots of high quality vegetables, chickens, ducks, tofu products, and river fishes.
-Since Kyoto is a birth place of Japanese cuisines, you can experience the rich culinary culture in the market.
-There are also very kids-friendly foods such as Tofu ice cream, green tea fondue, honey fruits juice, and so on!
+From one side to the other side of Nishiki Market, you can see and enjoy more than 160 shops.
+In Kyoto, there are lots of high-quality vegetables, chickens, ducks, tofu products, and river fish.
+Since Kyoto developed some unique cuisine, you can experience the rich culinary culture in the market.
+There are also very kid-friendly foods such as Tofu ice cream, green tea fondue, honey fruit juice, and so on!

 Late afternoon option 1: Kiyomizu temple